behrod/hello-world/README.md

 # hello-world
-New to GItr
-Hello Im trying to learn things
+New to GItr-Hello Im trying to learn things